8 min read

 A receiving report can also be used to document returns.
 If the goods are damaged, for example, the receiving report will include the reason.

 The vendor or supplier will then send an invoice to the purchasing company.
 Once it has been received, it is often referred to as a vendor invoice.
-The vendor invoice will include the total amount due (inclusive of discounts) and all of the relevant vendor details.
+The vendor invoice will include the total amount due (including discounts) and the relevant vendor details.

 Each invoice will then be sent to the accounts payable department to be processed in line with the vendor payment terms.
 A larger business may settle invoices using its treasury department, while a small business may use a payable specialist or an AP office.

-Whoever in the accounting department is responsible for handling the invoice, they will likely make use of a reviewal process such as the three-way match.
-Once revised and confirmed, a payable clerk will issue the final payment, at which point a bookkeeper should verify and record the whole process.
+Whoever in the accounting department is responsible for handling the invoice will likely make use of a reviewal process such as the three-way match.
+Once revised and confirmed, a payable clerk will issue the final payment, at this point a bookkeeper should verify and record the whole process.

 In addition to the general steps that make up the AP process, there are also many important individual AP procedures that can be followed along the way to help prevent fraud and verify the invoices received.
 They include: